The 516th film I have seen in theaters…

 and now…last but certainly not least.

 There are always two Sith; A Master and an Apprentice.
 One to hold the power and another to crave it.
 In the third of the Darth Bane novels (excellent by the way) he is killed by his apprentice.
 Bane had a slight tremor in his hand.
 After he is dead, the Apprentice’s hand has the same tremor.
 The implication was that when the apprentice is finally strong enough to kill the Master, the master would transfer himself into body of the Apprentice.
 Some element of the host body might carry on, but the new Sith is essentially the same person.
 The cycle continues on and on to Darth Plagueis who is killed by Darth Sidious.
 Darth Maul was certainly a good choice for an apprentice for Sidious, but he died.
 Darth Tyrannus (Count Dooku) was too old to be a replacement.
 Anakin Skywalker, however, being a creation of the force itself was an outstanding choice.
 When Anakin was F’ed up by Kenobi the Emperor’s plan was in danger.
 He knew on some level that a new apprentice was needed.
 The full backstory hasn’t been explained, but it was around this time that Palpatine sired a son, probably as a backup plan since Vader was useless to him as a Sith heir.
-When Luke came along he saw his chance to snag a Skywalker, but that blew up in his face.
-His backup plan with the son seems to have fallen apart when we realise that he turned away from the darkness.
-That was Rey’s father.
+When Luke came along he saw his chance to snag a Skywalker, but that blew up in his face, literally.
+His backup plan with the son, Rey’s dad, seems to have fallen apart when we realize that he turned away from the darkness.
 Palpy had two options left to him: Kylo Ren, the last of the powerful Skywalker bloodline, or Rey his granddaughter.

 Ultimately he realizes that the powerful bond between Rey and Ben is some super rare force connection and he sucks that bond, that power, out of them to rejuvenate his body.
 Palpatine is back and at full power.
 Screw the apprentices, he will find a new one.
 He tosses Ben aside and Rey stands up to face him.
 She has communed with the force spirits of all the deceased Jedi.
 They passed along their strength and knowledge to help her defeat Palpatine, which she does.
 This leads to her death and Ben’s sacrifice.
-Speaking of those Jedi spirits, as Rey is meditating and about to face Palpatine for the last time she hears the voices of the following:
+Speaking of those Jedi spirits, as Rey is meditating and about to face Palpatine for the last time she hears the voices of the Ewan Mcgregor and Alec Guiness as Obi Wan Kenobi.
+Liam Neeson as Qui Gon Jinn.
+Hayden Christensen as Anakin Skywalker, Frank Oz as Yoda.
+Angelique Perrin as Adi Galia, Samuel L Jackson as Mace Windu, Jennifer Hale as Aayla Secura, Freddie Prinze Jr as Kanan Jarrus, Olivia D’abo as Luminara Unduli, and Ashley Eckstein as Ahsoka Tano.
+That last voice was particularly sad as we have not seen Ahsoka die on screen yet.
+This must be waiting in the future for us.

 cooltext119256663658095